Amey-Searce/go/README.md

 **Step 2:**

-Go to a particular folder  and execute the following command:
+To go to a folder

 ```
  cd Exercises - Ninja Level #n (where n =1,2,3,4,5...)